awesometic/207lab_iot_project/README.md

     database        : 'project_CM'
 });
 ```
-As you see above code, you should make database named "project_CM",<br>
+As you can see above code, you should make database named "project_CM",<br>
 and add a user named '207lab' into your DBMS, give password '207lab' on it<br>
-Or, you can just modify the code as you want<br>
+Or, you can just modify the code as you want.
+This code is involved in /public/libs/db.js<br>
 Be sure you granted to "the user" to access "the project" through localhost<br>
 This service requires database tables that is figured below<br>
 * beacon